sensai99/Online-Code-Implementations/micrograd/README.md

-# Online-Code-Implementations
+# Micrograd
-Implementations of online projects
+Implementation of the [Micrograd](https://github.com/karpathy/micrograd) (Engine that calculates gradients for a mathematical expression)